 Support can come from many different areas.
-Books can offer information and understanding about the emotional aspects of infertility.
-Support groups and meetings can reduce the feeling of isolation and provide an opportunity to learn from others who are experiencing infertility.
+Books can offer information and understanding about the emotional aspects of fertility treatment.
+Support groups and meetings can reduce the feeling of isolation and provide an opportunity to learn from others who are undergoing fertility treatment.

 Individual and couples counselling offers the chance to talk with an experienced professional who will help you sort out your feelings, identify coping mechanisms and help you choose solutions to your problems.
 Discussions with family members and friends are also options.

-Your fertility specialist, who is familiar with the nature of your infertility, is the best qualified person to explain to you the problems associated with infertility diagnosis and treatment.
+Your fertility specialist, is the best qualified person to explain to you the problems associated with fertility diagnosis and treatment.